lois4801/Hardware.Company.Performance.Analysis---RDBMS_SQL-to-PowerBI.DataVisualization/README.md

 ![AltiQ Financial Sales Analysis image](https://github.com/lois4801/Hardware_company_sales_Analysis---SQL-to-PowerBI/assets/96842662/805823ad-6efd-49ec-afde-6a6d7be4063c)

 ## To Request for an access to my PowerBI Dashbaord.
-Kindly please follow me first in github and click this link to motivate me to share more projects like this.Thanks for the support.
+Kindly please follow me first in github and linkedIn and click this link to motivate me to share more projects like this.Thanks for the support( https://github.com/lois4801 , https://www.linkedin.com/in/artemis-jay/).

 https://drive.google.com/file/d/18SLlnNLObPmyZ5cAuKBmiHN2iBaxLrOv/view?usp=sharing

 # Answers
 - What are the top 4 strongest and 4 weakest stores performance by revenue in the market from 2017 to 2020?